Rashi-Domadiya/bob-ai-hackathon-codex/README.md

 > Be honest — judges appreciate transparency over overclaiming.

-- [Limitation 1: e.g., "Authentication is mocked — not production-ready"]
+- [Limitation 1: Sample data is synthetic (shaped like real SCADA/HUMS-style feeds) — it is not connected to a live utility's sensor network for this hackathon build."]
-- [Limitation 2: e.g., "Only tested on Chrome"]
-- [Limitation 3: e.g., "Feature X is scaffolded but not fully implemented"]
+- [Limitation 2: The watsonx.ai explanation step currently runs against a mocked response in the demo build so it works without live credentials; the integration point is isolated in `src/main.py` (`generate_explanation()`), ready to swap in a real API key."]
+- [Limitation 3: Crew pre-positioning currently assumes a single depot per region; multi-depot routing is on our roadmap, not in this build."]

 ---

 ## 🏅 What We're Most Proud Of

-[Tell the judges what part of your submission is strongest and worth paying close attention to.]
+[The risk score isn't a single black-box number — every flagged asset gets a plain-English "why" so a supervisor doesn't have to trust a number blindly.
+That explainability layer is what actually makes this usable during a live storm response, not just in a demo.]

 ---